Tal Kantor

-Tal Kantor (Hebrew: טל קנטור) is an Israeli animation filmmaker and visual artist.
+Tal Kantor (Hebrew: טל קנטור) is an Oscar-nominated animation filmmaker and visual artist.
 She is a lecturer in the Screen-based Arts Department at the Bezalel Academy of Arts and Design.
 She is mostly known for her graduation short film In Other Words and for her debut short film Letter to a Pig (2022), winner of several awards including the Grand Prix in Anima Brussels and the Ophir Award at the Israel Academy Awards.

 Kantor is known for her unique filmmaking technique which combines drawing, photography, video, painting, and animation.
 On January 23rd 2024, she was nominated for the 96th Academy Awards with her film Letter to a Pig (2022).

 Career

 Kantor studied at the Bezalel Academy of Arts and Design (Screen-Based Arts Department), where she graduated with a Bachelor's degree in 2015.
 After graduation, Kantor pursued a career as artist and independent filmmaker and animator, working on several documentary feature films as animation director and art director.
 She has also written, directed and animated several short films, including Letter to a Pig (2022) and Yellow Light (2023).

 Kantor has participated in several artist residencies, including the CICLIC ANIMATION residency in Vendôme, France; the Aesthetics and Bias residency in Krakow, Poland and Jerusalem, Israel; the New Arrivals residency in Nijmegen, Netherlands.
 Her work has also been featured in several exhibitions, including the group exhibition at Miraikan National Museum of Emerging Science and Innovation in Tokyo, presenting the films and art originals of the Japan Media Arts Festival winners.
 Since 2019, Kantor is also a lecturer at the Bezalel Academy of Arts and Design.